 - It will be available to those who are in work but have a low income

-The single monthly payment is supposedly designed to reflect the salary system of those in work as the vast majority of people receive their wages monthly.
-According to the Government, Universal Credit will thus encourage claimants to take more responsibility for their finances, and prepare people for the transition into work.
+The single monthly payment is supposedly designed to reflect the salary system of the vast majority of employed people receiving wages monthly.
+According to the government, Universal Credit will thus encourage claimants to take more responsibility for their finances and also prepare people for the transition into work.

 What do you need to do if you currently receive Tax Credits?

-This blog is a general summary.
+Published on 09 Jan 2013 and updated on 06 Feb 2019, this blog is intended to provide information of general interest about current business/ accounting issues.
 It should not replace professional advice tailored to your specific circumstances.